 Significant progress has been made in gathering detailed asset data from virtually all agencies in the District since the 2016 Report.
 At the time the 2016 Report was published, approximately 14% of total District assets were contained in CARSS.
-As is seen in the following chart, currently more than 96% of District-owned assets are now housed within CARSS.
-It is anticipated that over the next twelve months the remaining assets owned by the District will be brought into CARSS, along with many of the assets owned by component units of the District, such as the University of the District of Columbia (UDC), Washington Convention and Sports Authority (WCSA), and United Medical Center (UMC), amongst others.
-The following table (Figure 1) shows a breakdown of assets that are currently housed in CARSS, as well as which asset types still need to be populated into the system, including bridges, the streetcar system, equipment and information technology.
+As is seen in the following chart, nearly all District-owned assets are now housed within CARSS, along with many of the assets owned by component units of the District, such as the University of the District of Columbia (UDC), Washington Convention and Sports Authority (WCSA), and the District of Columbia Housing Authority (DCHA).
+Over the course of the next year the District also expects to add the capital assets of United Medical Center (UMC) to CARSS as well.
+The following table (Figure 1) shows a breakdown of the various asset types that are currently housed in CARSS.